 - It was also parodied in an old comic strip by MAD's Sergio Aragonιs in the Mad Super Special Fall 1981: The Comics.
 An ocean liner has run into a rock and is sending out SOS signals.
 Superman tries to rescue it by picking it up from underneath, in the middle of the ship's keel.
 When he does so, the ship breaks in half.

-- And in MAD's "Teen Titanic (1997)" sketch, a version of Superboy with strength and fight and without TK tried to lift the titular ship out of the way of the iceberg (from the front, or bow).
+- In MAD's "Teen Titanic (1997)" sketch, a version of Superboy with strength and fight and without TK tried to lift the titular ship out of the way of the iceberg (from the front, or bow).
 It promptly snaps in half.

 - Aberrant actually points out and justifies this in-continuity.
 Regardless of how a power appears to work, it is actually a "quantum effect" which may incorporate various side effects to make it work like it should.
 This happens subconsciously, allowing Novas to make their powers work like they think they should work.
 A mentioned example is a Nova lifting a battleship, which should at most result in the ship breaking instead; the Nova subconsciously wraps the ship in a stabilising quantum effect so it can work "like it does in the comic books".